MaastrichtU-IDS/dsri-documentation/website/docs/login-docker-registry.md

 :::

-This container registry is available at [UM Harbor](https://cr.icts.unimaas.nl).
+This container registry is available at [UM Container registry](https://cr.icts.unimaas.nl).
 Here you can login using your **UM credentials** by clicking on the "Login via OIDC provider"

 <img class="screenshot" src="/img/screenshot_harbor_login_page.png" alt="Harbor_login_page" style={{zoom: '100%', maxHeight: '500px', maxWidth: '500px'}} />